MakeSchool-Tutorials/Makestagram-Swift/P19-Learned-so-far/content.md

 You have two options.
 You have learned enough to get started on your own app and come back if you are interested in any of the tweaks and features that we will be implementing throughout the next steps.

 However, you can also continue with this tutorial and learn what goes into finishing the entire _Makestagram_ app.

+The remainder of this tutorial can also be used as a reference and you can back to it after you have started working on your own app.

 **It's up to you and your schedule!**